-class uplink.returns.model(type)
+class uplink.returns.schema(type)

-Specifies that the function returns a specific class.
+Specifies that the function returns a specific type of response.

 In Python 3, to provide a consumer method's return type, you can set it as the method's return annotation:

 '''

 @get("/users/{username}")

 def get_user(self, username) -> UserSchema:

 """Get a specific user."""

 '''